shawkyebrahim2514/Banking-System-Application/README.md

 ## BankLogs Class
 The BankLogs class is responsible for handling all functions related to viewing the user's logs.
 All logs that belong to the user are displayed.

+> Each class has its specific responsibilities, and they work together to create a complete banking application.
+Additionally, the application is designed using the MVC design pattern, which separates the user interface, business logic, and data storage concerns.
+This approach helps to keep the code clean and maintainable.

 ## In conclusion
 This Bank Application project is a comprehensive system that allows users to manage their banking activities such as account management, money transfers, and transaction monitoring.
 This project has been developed using the Java programming language and the MySQL database management system.